alexwalterhiggins/TSRCT/TSRCT White Paper.md

 ### Appendices 🚧

-(TO-DO) This section will include additional information, templates, and workflows to support applications of the TSRCT framework.
-A glossary of key terms will also be provided to clarify technical jargon and concepts.
+(TO-DO: This section will include additional information, templates, and workflows to support applications of the TSRCT framework.
+A glossary of key terms will also be provided to clarify technical jargon and concepts.)

 ### Contact Information 🚧

-For further inquiries or discussions regarding the TSRCT framework contact @alexwalterhiggins.
+For further inquiries or discussions regarding the TSRCT framework contact [@alexwalterhiggins](https://www.linkedin.com/in/alexwalterhiggins).

 ---